 Because this retreat is unlike most retreats any of the students had attended, not many of them knew what to expect, and some were pretty apprehensive.
-But on Saturday, we spent around five hours in adoration, students had the opportunity to receive the sacrament of Reconciliation, and they had the choice to be prayed over by members of the prayer team (of which I was a part of).
+But on Saturday, we spent around five hours in adoration, students had the opportunity to receive the sacrament of Reconciliation, and they had the choice to be prayed with by members of the prayer team (of which I was a part of).
 It was extremely energizing for me to see how the Holy Spirit used me as a channel to send His grace and healing to the students.

-Of course, that’s not the only highlight to share from my first six weeks in Austin.
-One of the most enjoyable times was before the school year began, when we had a team offsite to the beach near Corpus Christi.
+Of course, that’s not the only highlight to share from my first few weeks in Austin.
+One of the most enjoyable times was before the school year began, when we had a team offsite retreat to the beach near Corpus Christi.
 In case you don’t know, I love the beach, and I was never typically able to get my fill of it when I was in Kansas.

-One of our main outreach efforts was setting up tables on campus and at the Catholic Center after Mass and inviting students to sign up for Bible studies.
+One of our main outreach efforts was setting up tables on campus during the week and at the Catholic Center after Mass and inviting students to sign up for Bible studies.
 It was the first time our students had the opportunity to help us with our outreach efforts, and I was amazed by how enthusiastically they stepped up to help us out by tabling, inviting their friends, and talking with random students on campus.
-We didn’t have to plead with them to do it, they just did it without joy and by their own accord.
-About 345 new people signed up as being interested in a Bible study, and by now, most of those studies are up and running.
+We didn’t have to plead with them to do it, they just did it with joy and by their own accord.
+About 350 new people signed up as being interested in a Bible study, and by now, most of those studies are up and running.
 I currently lead three Bible studies – one in Kappa Sigma Fraternity, one comprising a variety of Greek guys from a few different houses, and one for the guys whom I’m investing in and are leading Bible studies of their own.